- Canada’s excessive dependence on US internet infrastructure and enterprises has implications for its development of a national digital strategy.

 The most obvious approach to achieving network sovereignty for the Canadian internet is data “localization” — i.e., keeping data local to its sites of creation and use whenever feasible.
 The federal government and two provinces have taken modest steps in this direction by demanding personal data collected by public bodies be stored within Canada, but there are not yet similar requirements with internet routing.

 Keeping Canadian domestic internet communication within Canadian jurisdiction means developing greater technical capacity to route traffic efficiently through domestic facilities.
 Public internet exchange points (IXPs) represent the most promising first step toward data routing localization.
 IXPs enable local networks to reach end users on other networks, without having to buy transit services.
-This improves performance, reduces transit cost and delay, and can often avoid boomerang routing via the United States and the risks this poses.
+This improves performance, reduces transit cost and delay, and can often avoid boomerang routing via the United States and the risks it poses.

 CIRA has taken the lead.
 It has actively promoted the development of IXPs across Canada, helping to increase the number from just two to 11.
 As well as improved network reliability and resilience, the significant cost savings mean IXPs can pay back the investment in a remarkably short time.6